1. Tax Agency and Social Security

 • Are recipients of services provided by companies not established in the Peninsula and the Balearic Islands, for which VAT liabilities are subject (investment of the taxpayer).

 • That they provide services that, according to the location rules, are understood to have been made in another Member State other than Spain, when the taxpayer is the recipient of the same.

 • Also, legal entities that do not act as entrepreneurs or professionals, when they make intra-community acquisitions of goods subject to VAT.

 How to apply for registration in ROI?

-To apply for registration in this Registry, it is sufficient to present the 036 form, requesting registration in the ROI.
-This model must be accepted by the Tax Agency, which may take up to 3 months to respond.
+If you want to register in ROI, it is enough to submit the form 036, asking for registration in the ROI.
+This form must be accepted by the Tax Agency, which may take up to 3 months to answer.

 Hacienda may accept or reject the request.
-Once you are registered, you will appear in the VIES census and this is where you can find all the companies that have the NIF-VAT.
+Once you are registered, you will appear in the VIES census, and this is where you can find all the companies that have the NIF-VAT number.